tiki-deprecated/apps-receipt-capacitor/src/assets/md/terms.md

 ### A. Program

-We, the Company, agree to compensate you, the User, for granting us a license to use your Shared Information in exchange for reward points, redeemable for cash back within the application at an exchange rate of **1 USD per 1,000 points**.
+We, the Company, agree to compensate you, the User, for granting us a license to use your Shared Information in exchange for **$1 USD per month**, available for withdrawal at the end of each month period, contingent upon the following criteria:

-The amount of reward points earned for Shared Information is subject to the specific offers and terms displayed within the application.
-For example, 100 points per account linked for 90 days and 10 points for a receipt scanned.
+1. A Gmail account you own, connected to the app, for the duration of the period.
+Gmail connectivity status is available in-app.
+2. A Retailer account you own, connected to the app, for the duration of the period.
+See app for the complete list of supported Retailer accounts and connectivity status.
+3. Opening the app once each calendar week, to synchronize your connected accounts, for the duration of the period.
+Synchronization status and information is available in-app.
+4. 5 new receipts for items purchased from supported merchants within the period.
+Receipts are counted across all connected Retailer and Gmail accounts.
+Receipt status is available in-app.

-Redemption of points for cash back payouts may be subject to minimum balance thresholds, participation durations, and other application restrictions.
+Cash withdrawal may be subject to minimum balance thresholds, participation durations, and other application restrictions.

 ### B. Termination